jessetane/queue/readme.md

 ## Instance methods
 ### `q.start([cb])`
-cb, if passed, will be called when the queue empties or when an error occurs.
+Explicitly starts processing jobs and provides feedback to the caller when the queue empties or an error occurs.
+If cb is not passed a promise will be returned.

 ### `q.stop()`
 Stops the queue. can be resumed with `q.start()`.